Nature of Operations and Summary of Significant Accounting Policies

-These consolidated financial statements have been prepared in accordance with GAAP.
-The consolidated financial statements include the accounts of the Company and its wholly-owned subsidiary.
+These consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America.
+The consolidated financial statements include the accounts of the Company and its wholly owned subsidiary.
 All significant intercompany balances and transactions have been eliminated.

 Although we are actively pursuing financing opportunities, we may not be able to raise cash on terms acceptable to us or at all.
 There can be no assurance that we will be successful in obtaining additional funding.
 Financings, if available, may be on terms that are dilutive to our shareholders, and the prices at which new investors would be willing to purchase our securities may be lower than the current price of our ordinary shares.
 The holders of new securities may also receive rights, preferences or privileges that are senior to those of existing holders of our ordinary shares.
 If additional financing is not available or is not available on acceptable terms, we will have to curtail our operations in the short term.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of expenses during the reporting period.
 Significant estimates used are those related to stock-based compensation, the valuation of the derivative liabilities, asset impairments, the valuation and useful lives of depreciable tangible and certain intangible assets, the fair value of common stock used in acquisitions of businesses, the fair value of assets and liabilities acquired in acquisitions of businesses, and the valuation allowance of deferred tax assets.
 Management believes that these estimates are reasonable; however, actual results may differ from these estimates.